 Getting Started with Selenium Automated Testing

-Written by Sophie Robertson, In software, Technology, Published On
+Written by Sophie Robertson, In software, Technology, Updated On

 When it comes to web automation testing frameworks, Selenium remains on top.
-When compared to other popular frameworks like Playwright or Cypress, Selenium offers a host of amazing features, which indeed makes it a superior automation framework in the market today.
-In addition to supporting numerous browsers and operating systems, Selenium automated testing can be written in a wide variety of languages such as C#, Ruby, Perl, Java, Python, etc.
+Compared to other popular frameworks like Playwright or Cypress, Selenium offers many unique features, making it a superior automation framework in today’s market.
+In addition to supporting numerous browsers and operating systems, Selenium automated testing can be written in various languages such as C#, Ruby, Perl, Java, Python, etc.

-In its evolution from its inception to its current form, Selenium has made great strides.
+Selenium has made great strides since its inception.
 The most recent and best version of Selenium is 4.
 Some of the new features that have been introduced include W3C compliance and an improved integrated development environment (IDE).

 To get started with automation, the most recommended tool is Selenium WebDriver.
 It has everything you need to get started with Selenium automation right now.
 This article will walk you through the steps required to set up Selenium and begin automating your testing processes.